how do writ of assistance's work

 From there, a judge will consider the claim and decide whether or not to rule in your favor.

 A writ of assistance is one tool to help ensure and enforce your rights in divorce and child custody cases.
-Similar to most legal undertakings, things often get tricky and complicated in short order.
-As usual, if you want to attempt to walk this path, it’s in your best interest to hire an experienced attorney.
+Similar to most legal undertakings, things often get complicated in short order.
+As usual, if you want to attempt to walk this path, it’s in your best interest to hire an experienced attorney who can show you the way.

 Related Reading: What Is A Status Quo Order?